-The City will contact the Police and Fire Departments to research the underlying cause of the deficit and consider the funding of the uncollectible portion of the deficit.
-The City will examine its reconciliation procedures for the activity of this fund.
+The City will contact the Police and Fire Departments to further research the underlying cause of the deficit and consider the funding of the uncollectible portion of the deficit.
+The City has examined its reconciliation procedures for the activity of this fund and performs them on monthly basis to minimize/identify/correct posting errors.